Posted by Marc Rasmussen on Tuesday, March 30, 2021 at 2:15 PMBy Marc Rasmussen / March 30, 2021Comment

 Tracking Supply and Demand

 The Average Sold Price per Square Footage was up 1.1% compared to the previous month and up 1.1% compared to last year.
-The Median Sold Price increased by 2.1% from last month.
-The Average Sold Price also increased by 3.4% from last month....
+The Median Sold Price increased by2.1% from last month.
+The Average Sold Price also increased by 3.4% from last month.
+Based on the...

 Have you ever thought about buying a pre-construction condo for investment purposes?
 This is a game many people want to play and it is usually only played by the wealthy because of the high prices that new downtown Sarasota condos typically sell for.